 They are also very durable and can often be cleaned and reused in some situations.

-The type of swamp cooler pad used will have a direct effect on cooling.
+The type of swamp cooler pad used will have a direct effect on cooling and air quality.

-Personally I prefer the Aspen wood shaving type which works the best in my opinion but do need more maintenance.
+Personally, I prefer the Aspen wood shaving type which works the best in my opinion but does need more maintenance.

 There are many who use the synthetic type with good success.

-Which type uses is very much a personal option with most simply replacing what was in the unit previously.
+Which type is used very much a personal option with most simply replacing what was in the unit previously.

 Do you have a preference?
 Let us know in the comments below.